What's New

 AFFORDABLE VACATIONS

-“Five-star Berlin hotels are half the price of 5-star hotels in Paris and London,” says Mrs. Ricarda Lindner, regional manager for the German National Tourist Office.
+"You can enjoy a hotel in Berlin for half the price of a hotel in Paris or London," says Burkhard Kieker, CEO Visit Berlin.
 The affordable hotels, free admissions, discounted attractions and entertainment offer value to visitors coming to Germany.

 Here's information about bargains, deals, discounts and inexpensive and free things to see and do in Berlin.